European herring gull

-The European herring gull (Larus argentatus) is a large gull, up to 66 cm long.
-One of the best-known of all gulls along the shores of Western Europe, it was once abundant.
-It breeds across Northern Europe, Western Europe, Central Europe, Eastern Europe, Scandinavia, and the Baltic states.
-Some European herring gulls, especially those resident in colder areas, migrate further south in winter, but many are permanent residents, such as in Ireland, Britain, Iceland, or on the North Sea shores.
+The European herring gull or simply herring gull (Larus argentatus) is a large gull, up to 66 cm long.
+It breeds throughout the northern and western coasts of Europe.
+Some European herring gulls, especially those resident in colder areas, migrate farther south in winter, but many are permanent residents, such as in Ireland, Britain, Iceland, or on the North Sea shores.
 They have a varied diet, including fish, crustaceans, as well as some plants, and are also scavengers, consuming carrion and food left by or stolen from humans.

-While herring gull numbers appear to have been harmed in recent years, possibly by fish population declines and competition, they have proved able to survive in human-adapted areas and can often be seen in towns acting as scavengers.

 Taxonomy

 Their scientific name is from Latin.
 Larus appears to have referred to a gull or other large seabird and argentatus means decorated with silver.

-The taxonomy of the herring gull/lesser black-backed gull complex is very complicated, with different authorities recognising between two and eight species.
+The taxonomy of the herring gull/lesser black-backed gull is contentious, with different authorities recognising between two and eight species.

 This group has a ring distribution around the Northern Hemisphere.
-Differences between adjacent forms in this ring are fairly small, but by the time the circuit is completed, the end members, herring gull and lesser black-backed gull, are clearly different species.
-The terminal forms do not interbreed, though they coexist in the same localities.
+Most adjacent populations interbreed; however, adjacent terminal populations do not.

 The Association of European Rarities Committees recognises six species: